Lent (54)

 Read more...

 Today I want to talk about the readings but I also want to say a few words about the past week in South Africa and how the readings have resonated with me experiencing this.
 Today’s readings talk about three things.
-We hear talk of prophesy in the first reading, a righteous …
+We hear talk of prophesy in the first reading, a …

 8 min (1,564 words)